logan4473/MoodMusic/README.md

 # 🎧 MoodMusic

-A fun little mobile-style app built with Python and Kivy that plays music based on your current mood!
+A fun little web app built with Python and Streamlit that plays music based on your current mood!

 Whether you're feeling happy, chill, sad, or energetic — tap a button and vibe out.
 No job goals, no pressure — just code and good tunes.